-People Adopt Ethics That Suit Them, Not You
+People Adopt Ethics that Suit Them, not You

 Exposing the underlying mechanics of our moral stances reveals, itā€™s rarely altruism.
 This issue is about typewriting, success, and addiction.

-People Adopt Ethics That Suit Them, Not You
+People Adopt Ethics that Suit Them, not You

 We humans love moral standards.
 Particularly if they directly benefit ourselves or if they potentially limit the success of others.
 And if our moral standards come at no personal cost or their costs can be passed to others, thatā€™s the icing on the cake.